Scoring Details of the PSAT

 How Is the PSAT Scored?

 As the name indicates, PSAT i.e. Preliminary SAT, intends to prepare you for the SAT.
-The PSAT test score is reported on a scale of 20 to 80.
+The test score is reported on a scale of 20 to 80.
 You can take PSAT during your sophomore year of high school or during the junior year of high school.
-The average scores for different test sections of the PSAT that sophomores had achieved in the year 2010 were 43 in Critical Reading, 44 in Mathematics and 40 in Writing Skills.
-Besides, the average scores that juniors had achieved in the same year were 47 in Critical Reading, 49 in Mathematics and 45 in Writing Skills.

-The PSAT test score informs you about your readiness for college level studies.
+The scores inform you about your readiness for college level studies.
 Along with the test scores, you also receive your Score Report Plus.
-The Score Report Plus reports about the following information:
+The Score Report Plus provides the following information:

-- Your PSAT Score: PSAT test score is presented to you on a scale of 20 to 80.
+- Your PSAT Score: Your test score is presented to you on a scale of 20 to 80.

-- Your Percentile: The Score Report Plus indicates percentile that you have obtained in the PSAT.
+- Your Percentile: The Score Report Plus indicates percentile that you have obtained.
 The percentile informs you about your rank among the test takers.
-Suppose, your percentile in PSAT is 90, it means you have scored better than 90 percent of the test takers.
+Suppose, your percentile is 90, it means you have scored better than 90 percent of the test takers.